 He pointed and we all looked up.
-And up some more.
-And up even higher to at least 25 feet above us, where a spider had somehow managed to anchor her orb between two towering bigleaf maples, whose trunks were at least 15 feet apart.
+And up some more, to at least 25 feet above us, where a spider had somehow managed to anchor her orb between two towering bigleaf maples, whose trunks were at least 15 feet apart.
 It seemed an impossible feat for such a tiny creature.
-And yet there it hung, glistening with light.
+And yet, there it hung, glistening with light.
 The group stood silently for a long while, just taking it in, simply noticing.
-I would have walked right past it, and having it pointed out to me felt like a gift.
-For me, it was the visual art companion piece for my favorite Nelson Mandela quotation: “It always seems impossible until it is done.”
+I would have walked right past it.
+Having it pointed out to me felt like an unexpected gift.
+For me, it was a visual companion to my favorite Nelson Mandela quotation: “It always seems impossible until it is done.”

-It seems impossible that something as simple as wandering in a forest could be so beneficial to our physical, cognitive and emotional health.
-But it is, and science proves it out.
+It seems impossible that something as simple as wandering in a forest could be so beneficial to our physical, cognitive, and emotional health.
+But science proves it out.
 (Again: be sure to check out the link to scientific studies under resources below.)
-Of course, we know intuitively that spending time in nature – whether in a forest, garden, on a river or at the ocean– feels calming and peaceful.
+Of course, we know intuitively that spending time in nature—whether in a forest or garden, on a river, or at the ocean—feels calming and peaceful.
 Yet, we seldom set time aside to slow down and let the natural world restore our sense of optimism about life.

 Forest bathing is an opportunity to set this time aside.
-It is one of many tools for maintaining our health, and remember: this particular medicine comes free of side effects and free of charge.
+It is one of many tools for maintaining our health, and--unlike some prescriptions—this one comes free of side effects and free of charge.

 Join us for Guided Forest Bathing Walks In North Creek Forest

-Friends of North Creek Forest hosts free Forest Bathing walks the second Saturday of each month, starting in October.
-Please RSVP, as walks are capped at 8 participants. www.friendsnorthcreekforest.org.
+Friends of North Creek Forest hosts free Forest Bathing walks the second Saturday of each month.
+Please RSVP, as walks are capped at 8 participants.

 Resources: Learn More or Find a Guide

-Read articles that detail the science behind forest bathing (Shinrin yoku).
+Read articles that explain the science behind forest bathing (Shinrin yoku).